Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Conclusion

 In daily practice, health care professionals encounter numerous challenges that impede care quality.
 The implementation of quality improvement projects empowers nurses to address these issues innovatively and comprehensively.
-The purpose of this paper was to delineate the goals of the project, its connection with Christian worldviews, the organization’s mission and vision, and the nursing theory and evidence-based change model.
+The purpose of this paper was to delineate the goals of the project, its connection with Christian worldviews, the organization’s mission and vision, and the nursing theories in practice and evidence-based practice in nursing change model.
 As expounded, the project aims to reduce pressure ulcer incidence by implementing a preventive care bundle.
 The alignment with the organization’s mission and vision underscores the primary objective of enhancing health and well-being.
 The implementation of the project is fundamental to realizing the organization’s vision of providing quality care for everyone.

 References